Guest Teaching & Subbing at TCAPS

 Traverse City Area Public Schools is seeking qualified candidates to serve as guest teachers and substitutes for the current school year.

-To guest teach in Michigan, you will need a minimum of the following:
+To guest teach in Michigan, the following are required:

-- A minimum of 90 semester credit hours in a planned program from a regionally accredited four-year college or university.
+- A minimum of 60 semester credit hours from a two- or four-year accredited college or university.

 - Passing of a federal and state fingerprint background check.